Author shares story of Shreveport World War II hero

 After the Nazis left, Boyter said the couple moved them into the home.
 The wife cleaned his wounds with Cognac and told the soldiers they had to leave for their safety.
 However, the Nazis returned, busting down the door and taking the soldiers prisoner.

 When Boyter was taken to a hospital, the doctor told him they would amputate his leg.
-He tried to escape, but the Germans found him several hours later.
+He tried to escape, crawling away because he could not use his legs, but the Germans found him several hours later.
 Luckily, doctors were able to save his leg.

 As he was transferred to the hospital attached to Nazi Headquarters, Boyter could hear the sounds of Allied planes overhead.
 He told Hill that he prayed their vehicle wouldn’t be bombed.